hannahmehravari/dissertation/timelog.md

 ### 27 Nov 2020
 * *1 hour* Meeting with supervisor
 * *2.5 hours* Write python class for noise campaign wind speed x wind direction histogram

+## Week 10
+### 1 Dec 2020
+*1 hour* Watching a youtube video explaining the theory of the ARIMA process *2 hours* Experimenting with sci-kit learn's ARIMA class and trying to forecast the averaged time series of a turbines